Bitteneite/bitten_restoboards/bit_m0116/README-SOLENOID.md

 ### Male Pin Headers
 - We need to connect our solenoid in a **detachable** manner.
 - Any connector would work (ex.
-JST Plug Connectors), but we can re-use our [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html).
+JST Plug Connectors), but I used a [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html) since that's what I had.
 - **Note:** Ignore how the capacitor is installed in the image below.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/bit_m0116/sol_pin_header.jpg ' width='350'>